Jordan Freight And Logistics Market Size and Share

 By Freight Forwarding: Sea and Inland Waterways Routes Leverage Port Connectivity

-Sea and inland waterways freight forwarding secured 68.54% of 2024 billings, mirroring Aqaba’s status as Jordan’s sole deep-water gateway.
+Sea and inland waterways freight forwarding secured 68.54% of 2024 revenue share, mirroring Aqaba’s status as Jordan’s sole deep-water gateway.
 Maersk and CMA CGM deploy feeders to Jeddah and Port Said, enabling weekly transshipment cycles.
 The Jordan freight and logistics market expects air freight forwarding to lift margins faster at 4.70% CAGR (2025-2030) as semiconductor tooling, dialysis consumables, and aerospace spare parts transit through Queen Alia.

 Forwarders embed emission dashboards to help shippers compare mode-wise carbon footprints, a feature winning bids from European retailers facing Scope 3 reporting mandates.
 Rail forwarding remains nascent, but feasibility studies plan roll-on/roll-off wagons that let trucks drive onto flat cars for the Aqaba–Amman trip, shaving five hours off transit.